 You will write a memory management package for storing variable-length records in a large memory space.
-For background on this project, view the tutorial on sequential fit memory managers available at http://research.cs.vt.edu/algoviz/MMtutorial/tutorial.php.
+For background on this project, view the tutorial on sequential fit memory managers available at http://research.cs.vt.edu/AVresearch/MMtutorial.

 Your memory pool will consist of a large array of bytes.
 You will use a doubly linked list to keep track of the free blocks in the memory pool.
 This list will be referred to as the freeblock list.
-The freeblock list should store the free blocks in descending order by size of the free block.
-If two or more blocks are of the same length, then they should appear in ascending order of their position in the memory pool.
-You will use the worst fit rule for selecting which free block to use for a memory request.
-That is, the first free block in the linked list (which is the largest block) will be used to service the request if possible.
+You will use the best fit rule for selecting which free block to use for a memory request.
+That is, the smallest free block in the linked list that is large enough to store the requested space will be used to service the request (if any such block exists).
 If not all space of this block is needed, then the remaining space will make up a new free block and be returned to the free list.

 Be sure to merge adjacent free blocks whenever a block is released.
 To do the merge, it will be necessary to search through the freeblock list, looking for blocks that are adjacent to either the beginning or the end of the block being returned.
-Do not merge the free blocks at the beginning and end of the memory pool.
+Do not consider the first and last memory positions of the memory pool to be adjacent.
 That is, the memory pool itself is not considered to be circular.